jankul02/zset/README.md

 ```

 ### Liveness
-remove check
+remove the check to force fail the check
 ```
 kubectl exec zk-0 -- rm /usr/bin/zookeeper-ready
 kubectl get pod -w -l
 ```

 ### Deployment: No Single Point of Failure
-Instances automatically deployed on different nodes
+Instances are automatically deployed on different nodes of the cluster
-No collocation on one node
+There is no collocation on one node
 affinity / antiaffinity settings
 ```
 for i in 0 1 2; do kubectl get pod zk-$i --template {{.spec.nodeName}}; echo ""; done